 Within our doctoral program we offer a Concentration in Child, Adolescent, and Family (CAF) and maintain a strong relationship with the Center for Research on Families.
 The clinical program is also the home of the Rudd Adoption Research Program which conducts research on adoption and connects adoption research with policy and practice.

 The University of Massachusetts, Amherst Clinical Psychology Program has been continuously accredited since 1957 by the American Psychological Association.
-Please view our Student Admissions, Outcomes, and other Data.
+Please view our Additional Student Data for program statistics.

 For information about our accreditation status, you can contact the Office of Program Consultation and Accreditation, located at 750 First Street, NE • Washington, DC • 20002-4242 and can be reached at (202) 336-5979.

 For additional information about our program, please see our FAQ page, Student Handbook (located on right hand side of this page), and current faculty.
 A useful resource is a CUDCP information sheet on selecting a graduate program and it can be found here.

 Questions can be directed to individual faculty or to our program e-mail.